Start digging around today!

 Stinging Nettle (Urtica Dioica)

-A real pain for you and your garden, this weed will appear in spring and autumn.
+These are a real pain for you and your garden, this weed will appear in spring and autumn.
 Remove by digging it up and make sure you wear gloves.

 Some other problem weeds to look out for: